-We will do this by planning and developing built environments that support improved health and wellbeing

-Advocate to implement the Healthy by Design framework into planning review processes.
+We want natural and built environments that support the improved health and wellbeing of our communities Action Result Status We will do this by planning and developing built of environments that support improved health and we ellbeing Advocate to implement the Healthy by Design framework into planning review processes.
 A checklist has been prepared for use by planning staff in the assessment of planning applications.
 A planning scheme amendment is being undertaken to reference the Healthy by Design guidelines into the Municipal Strategic Statement.

-We will do this by raising awareness of the impact of our environment on health and wellbeing attracted a small and select cohort of the community predominantly already engaged in environmental sustainability activities.
-To address this and to engage with a more diverse crosssection of the community, rather than hosting an expo, Council has diversified its programs to include initiatives such as the Gardens for Wildlife Program, Indian Myna trapping program and online interactive indigenous plant guide.
+We will do this by raising awareness of the impac ct of our environment on health and wellbeing Deliver the Sustainability Expo in conjunction with local suppliers and exhibitors to be held in Pakenham.
+In the past the Sustainability Expo successfully attracted a small and select cohort of the community predominantly already engaged in environmental sustainability activities.
+To address this and to engage with a more diverse cross-section of the community, rather than hosting an expo, Council has diversified its programs to include initiatives such as the Gardens for Wildlife Program, Indian Myna trapping program and online interactive indigenous plant guide.
+Achieved